NoFoodsNoEntry/rice-blast-detection/README.md

 # rice-blast-detection
-Rice Blast Prediction Model base on Multiple Regression Analysis for Decision Support System using Image Analysis and UAV Imagery
+A thesis project entittled "Rice Blast Prediction Model base on Multiple Regression Analysis for Decision Support System using Image Analysis and UAV Imagery" by five Computer Science undergrad students.